October 6, 2025

 Written by Valeria

-Prepaid SIM cards are crucial to activate a prepaid phone plan, which is a much more affordable and flexible way to get nationwide phone service.
-But they’re also a convenient way to get service while travelling in the U.S if you’re visiting from abroad.
-Depending on your own local carrier’s roaming rates, activating a U.S prepaid SIM card can be more affordable too, allowing you to save more on your trip.
+Prepaid SIM cards are crucial to activate a prepaid phone plan, which is an affordable and flexible way to get nationwide phone service.
+But they’re also a convenient way to get service in the U.S. if you’re visiting from abroad.
+Depending on your own carrier’s roaming rates, activating a U.S. prepaid SIM card can be more affordable, too.

-Thankfully, in the U.S, there are plenty of prepaid SIM card options that allow you to get service temporarily, so you can stay connected with friends and family back home, plus find your way around with access to navigation and information services.
+Thankfully, you have plenty of inexpensive prepaid SIM card options for getting service temporarily, so you can stay connected with friends and family back home, plus find your way around with access to navigation and information services.

-With so many choices, it’s important to find the one that will fulfill your needs while keeping you on budget, as we know travel is already expensive enough.
-So, we put together a list of the best prepaid SIM cards that are affordable and easy to set up.
+With so many choices, it’s important to find an inexpensive prepaid SIM that will meet your needs while keeping you on budget — travel is already expensive enough.
+We put together a list of the best prepaid SIM cards that are affordable and easy to set up for traveling in the U.S.

 Category Provider Plan Name Price/Month